dstl/IES4/ies.md

 An Identifier for a WebResource

 ### <a id="{9D703CE2-DED0-4aba-BE21-474781670297}"></a>Username
-The Identity for an account registered with an internet-based service.
+The Identity for an account registered with a computer-network-based service e.g. the internet.

 An email address can be used as an online identifier for a specific domain (like Facebook).
 Where this is the case it can be considered to be both an instance of an email address and an instance of a username for an online identity.